Collecting art onchain collector’s edition

 11.09.2025. - 15.09.2025.

-We’re excited to announce that the collection of artworks by Manoloide, featured on the cover of the Collecting Art Onchain Collector’s Edition, will launch between September 11th and 15th.
+We’re excited to announce the launch of the collection of artworks by Manoloide, featured on the cover of the Collecting Art Onchain Collector’s Edition.

 The collection includes 100 generative iterations, all created using a long-form algorithm.
 One of these works appears on the book’s cover Teccrain, while the others follow the same core theme, each featuring subtle variations in silhouette and color dominance, making every piece unique.

-Building on code first developed in 2017, this collection explores the expressive potential of neural networks trained on an array of random images.
+Building on code first developed in 2017, Neural Abstractions explores the expressive potential of neural networks trained on an array of random images.
 The result is a body of work where each piece emerges with painterly textures and abstract forms.

 Milestones: A History of Generative Breakthroughs on Art Blocks